 228. Where a witness shall be in the custody of the keeper of any prison, such keeper may be ordered to bring the witness in safe custody, in order to his being examined, and from time to time as often as his attendance shall be thought necessary; and Mr. Speaker may be ordered to issue his warrant accordingly.

-Witnesses in custody.
+Witnesses not examined on oath except in certain cases.
 229. Witnesses cannot be examined upon oath by the House, the Committee or any Select Committee except in cases provided for by statute.